ComputArtCMCG/ProBID-NET/README.md

 After downloading the checkpoint, you can run ProBID-Net by following the steps:

-1. Unzip the downloaded file and navigate to the folder unzip ProBID-NET-main.zip cd ./ProBID-NET-main/
+1. Unzip the downloaded file and navigate to the folder：
+   unzip ProBID-NET-main.zip
+   cd ./ProBID-NET-main/

 2. Create conda environment and install keras with command in 'install':